 Baseball jerseys are longer in the body and slightly more tapered through the torso.
 A size 48 baseball jersey will feel different from a size 48 football jersey, even though the chest measurement is the same.
 Baseball cuts assume you're tucking it in — the longer hem is part of the design.

-Commemorative jerseys — the kind you'd order to honor your playing days — follow the same numeric system as game jerseys.
+Commemorative jerseys — the kind you'd order to honor your playing days or create a custom jersey for a class reunion — follow the same numeric system as game jerseys.
+For softball players specifically, our detailed guide to custom softball jerseys covers sizing, style options, and design tips specific to the diamond.
 At iPlayedFor, your jersey is built to the same cut standard used for actual team apparel.
 When you design it, the sizing you enter maps directly to these chest measurements, so what you order is what fits.

 Frequently Asked Questions